Whiteknight/whiteknight.github.com/_posts/2011-04-11-gsoc_proposals.md

 language which doesn't run on Parrot (yet), and performs a task that we don't need to have done.
 Please keep this in mind before submitting proposals.
 You should spend some time making certain that your idea is mutually beneficial.
+You should be able to explain *how* it benefits Parrot.

 We ask students to discuss their backgrounds on their proposals, but there is only so much you can learn from this.
 Most students don't have huge online